Vinayak Damodar Savarkar: Nazis and Jews

 Savarkar supported Hitler's anti-Jewish policy.
 In 1939, he deemed that "Germans and the Jews could not be regarded as a nation".
 In the same year, he compared Indian Muslims with the Jews of Germany by saying "Indian Muslims are on the whole more inclined to identify themselves and their interests with Muslims outside India than Hindus who live next door, like Jews in Germany".

-In 1941, Savarkar supported Jews resettling their fatherland of Israel, in what he believed would defend the world against Islamic aggression.
+In 1941, Savarkar supported the settlement of Jews in Palestine, in what he believed would defend the world against Islamic aggression.
 In his letter dated 19 December 1947, Savarkar celebrated "the establishment of the independent Jewish State in Palestine on moral as well as political grounds" while adding that "the Jewish people bear no political ill-will towards Hindudom".

 It remains unknown whether Savarkar withdrew his support for Nazi Germany after the Holocaust became common knowledge.
-However, on 15 January 1961 he had spoken favorably of Hitler's Nazism against Nehru's "cowardly democracy".
+However, on 15 January 1961 he had spoken favourably of Hitler's Nazism against Nehru's "cowardly democracy".